Our research is motivated by the desire to apply knowledge to contemporary concerns by using anthropology and archaeology as tools of the 'long view'.

 Research theme: Adversity, Globalisation

-The Anarchy in the UK (1135-1153 CE), was a time of rivalry, fear, and violence, between the sides of Empress Matilda and King Stephen for the throne of England and Normandy.
-The story started with the drawing of Henry I legitimate son William Adelin in a shipwreck, and Henry’s attempts to install his daughter Matilda as Queen.
+The Anarchy in the UK (1135-1153 CE) was a time of rivalry, fear and violence between the sides of Empress Matilda and King Stephen for the throne of England and Normandy.
+The story started with the drowning of Henry I's legitimate son William Adelin in a shipwreck, and Henry’s attempts to install his daughter Matilda as Queen.

 Research theme: Globalisation, Adaptation